4.5 Memory Game

 flippedCards do: #setDone.

-At this point of the game logic, in the event of a game win, we inform the user and update the game status
+At this point in the game logic, in the event of a game win, we inform the user and update the game status:

 self isGameWon ifTrue: [

-self message: 'Congatuluation, you finished the game!' bold red.
+self message: 'Congratulations, you finished the game!' bold red.

 playing := false] ]